Skip to content

 5. AI classifierHaiku determines intent: single / group / help / brainstormvariesYes

 Default for unaddressed messages: DaiDai (DEFAULT_AGENT_ID).
-Capped at MAX_DEBATE_MESSAGES = 6 sequential responses.
+Capped at MAX_DEBATE_MESSAGES = 4 sequential responses (override per-instance via Settings → AI → Debate limit, 2–20).

 Help-intent safety net.
-Stage 5 occasionally mis-labelled a follow-up turn (e.g. "где твой сленг?", "а поподробнее?") as help because of vague capability-ish phrasing, and every agent then launched into an introduction in the middle of a real conversation.
-After the classifier returns help, the router now checks whether there's an active 1-on-1 conversation (lastAssistantId exists) and whether the message actually contains an unambiguous capability cue (help, capabilit, what can you do, как использовать, что ты умеешь, возможности, etc.).
+Stage 5 can mis-label a follow-up turn (e.g. "где твой сленг?", "а поподробнее?") as help because of vague capability-ish phrasing, which would make every agent launch into an introduction in the middle of a real conversation.
+To guard against that, when the classifier returns help the router checks whether there's an active 1-on-1 conversation (lastAssistantId exists) and whether the message actually contains an unambiguous capability cue (help, capabilit, what can you do, как использовать, что ты умеешь, возможности, etc.).
 If it's a continuation without a strong cue, the help intent is overridden to single with the last responding agent, so a stray ambiguous phrase can't trigger a quadruple introduction.

 Conversation modes.
 Each mode injects an invisible instruction into the last user message in the API history (the user never sees it; the agent does):